BhaskarPanja93/View-Bot-Server/README.md

 How to use:

 * Copy the final_main.py file (from CLIENTS directory) into the Virtual Machine and run it.
-* In main machine run the file VM_manager.py (from HOST directory).
+* In main machine run the file VM_manager.py.